 The first part of our journey was the longest.

 We travelled to Melbourne to work with the Artistic Director and artists of the internationally renowned Circus Oz.
-Thanks to them we were able to train, to plan, to play and to begin asking questions about worth and value.
+Thanks to them, we were able to train, to plan, to play and to begin asking questions about worth and value.
 Watch Video

-In March we received the set from our designer, Will Datson.
-It is an integral part of the story telling potential of the show.
-It is transformative, enabling us to use it to visualise different worlds and settings, and also to create circus in a new and exciting way.
-As a new, bespoke piece of equipment we have to reinvent circus technique which is both exciting and challenging.
-A key person in our team who has helped create much of the physical work with us is our Associate Director, Aislinn Mulligan.
+In March the set from our designer, Will Datson, arrived.
+It is integral to the show’s storytelling.
+It transforms and enables us to visualise different worlds as we create circus in a new and exciting way.
+Using a new, bespoke piece of equipment means we have had to reinvent circus technique which is both exciting and challenging.
+Our Associate Director, Aislinn Mulligan, is a key person in the team who helped create much of the physical work.

 We work in a way that is utterly immersive, building creative access into the devising process from the start.
 The very making of the show inspires the story itself, a story about human value and individual worth within society.
 Things are only going to change if we collaborate, communicate and take risks.

 And here we are, the show is made.

 We wouldn’t have been able to make the show without the support of Arts Council England, from whom an Ambition for Excellence grant in 2016 enabled us to develop Extraordinary Bodies as the UK’s leading integrated circus company.
 Thanks also to Jo Mangan, who has supported the development of the show through several trips to the UK and gave us the chance to give the show an international premiere at Carlow Arts Festival in June 2018.